Fall Discovery Showcase: UGA Majors Fair

 It can be easy to miss opportunities when you are solely focused on your school or college.
 Even if you don't want to change your major or add a major, you should still look into other options, like minors or certificates that are available to students across schools and colleges.

-The event, sponsored by the Office of Instruction, the Exploratory Center, and the Career Center will offer students the opportunity to meet with career counselors, advisors and ambassadors from many of the schools and colleges.
-Students will also get to speak with representatives from the Career Center on career opportunities that align with majors.
+The event, sponsored by the Office of Instruction, the Exploratory Center, and the Division of Academic Enhancement will offer students the opportunity to meet with advisors and representatives from many of the schools and colleges.
 Students who are searching for a major may be introduced to an Exploratory Center advisor for an initial conversation and information about finding the right major.

-UGA offers 136 majors across 17 schools and colleges, in addition to a multitude of minors, certificate programs and bachelor/accelerated master degree programs.
-Various majors will be grouped together based on areas of interest instead of by colleges.
+UGA offers 135 majors across 17 schools and colleges, in addition to a multitude of minors, certificate programs and bachelor/accelerated master degree programs.
+Various majors will be grouped together based on areas of interest instead of by colleges, so students will get the opportunity to speak with representatives from different schools and colleges within an area of interest.

 Areas of Interest include: